will2849/Packet-Tracer-Projects/README.md

 ## Objective
-All PCs must be able to successfully ping each other from different subnets and VLANs.
+All PCs must be able to successfully ping each other from different VLANs, subnets or networks.

 ## Topology